Don't have an account?

-NextGen is Maine’s Section 529 plan.
-529 plans are designed to help families prepare for college.
-Any earnings in a Section 529 plan are tax-free*, when used to pay for qualified higher education expenses.
-It’s never too early to start planning ahead for future education expenses, and opening a NextGen account now can make a big difference later.
+NextGen 529 is Maine’s Section 529 plan which many families use to prepare for higher education.
+Any earnings in a Section 529 plan are tax-free, when used to pay for qualified higher education expenses*.
+It’s never too early to start planning ahead for future education expenses, and opening a NextGen 529 account now can make a big difference later.

 Each series offers different investment options, each with its own sales charges, fees and expense structure.
 Some of the same investment options are available in each series.